-5.6/6 - Performing the Playing Conditions Calculation at a Golf Club With 27 Holes
+5.6/6 - Performing the Playing Conditions Calculation (PCC) at a Golf Club With 27 Holes

-A golf club has three 9-hole golf courses known as the South, East and West courses.
-The design and layout of the three courses allows golfers to play (a) only 9 holes on any golf course, or (b) 18 holes in any combination of 9 holes (South/South, South/East, South/West, East/East, East/West and West/West).
+A Golf Club has three 9-hole golf courses known as the South, East and West courses.
+The design and layout of the three courses allows golfers to (a) play only 9 holes on any golf course, or (b) 18 holes in any combination of 9 holes (South/South, South/East, South/West, East/East, East/West and West/West).

-The playing conditions calculation (PCC) is performed for any 18-hole golf course that has been issued a Course Rating and Slope Rating.
+The playing conditions calculation (PCC) is performed over any 18-hole golf course, which has been issued a Course Rating and Slope Rating.

-Provided all of the criteria set out in Rule 5.6 are satisfied, a PCC is performed every day, for each 18-hole combination.
+Provided all of the criteria set out in Rule 5.6 is satisfied, a PCC is performed every day, for each 18-hole combination.

-5.6/7 - Application of Playing Conditions Calculation When Playing only 9 Holes at a Golf Club with 27 Holes
+5.6/7 - Application of Playing Conditions Calculation (PCC) When Playing only 9 Holes at a Golf Club with 27 Holes

-A golf club has three 9-hole golf courses known as the South, East and West courses.
-The design and layout of the three courses allows golfers to play (a) only 9 holes on any golf course, or (b) 18 holes in any combination of 9 holes (South/South, South/East, South/West, East/East, East/West and West/West).
+A Golf Club has three 9-hole golf courses known as the South, East and West courses.
+The design and layout of the three courses allows golfers to (a) play only 9 holes on any golf course, or (b) 18 holes in any combination of 9 holes (South/South, South/East, South/West, East/East, East/West and West/West).